jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 ### Test, Test and Test Some More

 I _hate_ writing tests.
 There was a running joke on the team - if you want Psyf to be productive, ask him to write tests and he'll get everything else in the org done first just to avoid writing tests.
 Jokes aside, props to Madneutrino for setting up the first set of tests and getting me to write more (even though a redesign made us remove EVERY TEST I HAD PAINSTAKINGLY WRITTEN...UGHHHH).
-Tests meant I was able to refactor the codebase and make changes (add/remove) with confidence that I did not break something.
+Tests meant I was able to refactor the codebase and make changes (add/remove) with confidence that I did not break something - especially when it came to large scale refactors involving proxies and contract size.

+Tests with very high coverage are particularly important with smart contracts because they are immutable (barring doors you create for yourself using proxies).
+Bugs can be expensive, and the entire contract is open for anyone to exploit.

+The setup / teardown tools provided by hardhat make it easy to instantiate and test the contracts easily.
+It even gives you information about where in the smart contract the errors happened.
+You will have to use console.logs to troubleshoot though.

+### Debuggability

+It's useful to write good error messages and define every error scenario in a smart contract.
+Tests that verify the specific error messages in error scenarios are useful here.
+Once it goes to production, there is no stack trace, since you dont control the backend.
+You only get the text of the error message you throw.

+THis can be quite important even if you are contract is functioning fine, you still need to figure out what's going on when your front end inevitably sends some buggy data to the testnet, and you want to know why on earth the tx reverted!

 ### Decimals...WHY?

 The amount of time Madneutrino and I wasted on figuring out how to handle decimals makes me want to cry.
 Different popular ERC20s use different decimals, Chainlink returns different decimals for each price feed, you have to account for both decimals when doing math like combining ETH/USD and UNI/USD to ETH/UNI.
 Different smart contracts expect different decimals when you send them limits for slippage.
 Do you lose resolution if you go through this workflow?
 Do your order of operations potentially make something go to zero in error?
 Are there tokens you can't handle?
 Can you handle events like the UST crash?

 It's a confusing mess.
 I wish we had just used 18 decimals everywhere.
+But then again, the front end user doesnt want to see 18 decimals of everything.
+Infact they mostly want to see values in USD (or maybe ETH).
+So your significant figures translations have to be rock solid.

+We wrote a lot of utils to handle this (feel free to use them).
+You can also find similar ones in other defi contracts that handle swaps.

 ### Can we just all agree to use WETH please?